 - Land leveling.

 - Dam construction.

 The final determination of whether an area is a wetland and whether the activity requires a permit must be made by the appropriate Corps District Office.”

-In my state (Michigan), development of any wetland areas near “navigable waters” requires a delineation and permit from BOTH the U.S. Army Corps of Engineers (USACE) and the Michigan Department of Environmental Quality (MDEQ).
-These permits generally involve a lot of red tape – and in most cases, unless the land owner can prove there is no other alternative to accomplish their intent, they simply aren't issued at all.
+In my state (Michigan), the development of any wetland areas near “navigable waters” requires a delineation and permit from BOTH the U.S. Army Corps of Engineers (USACE) and the Michigan Department of Environmental Quality (MDEQ).
+These permits generally involve a lot of red tape – and in most cases, unless the landowner can prove there is no other alternative to accomplish their intent, they simply aren't issued at all.